Andy Cunningham

 Around Campus - Intro to Film and Video

-Students in Communications Media Professor Robert Harris' Intro to Film and Video class learn to load and use a 16mm film camera.
+Students in Communications Media Professor Robert Harris' Intro to Film and Video class work on lighting projects.
 Intro to Film & Video is the introductory course in the Film & Video sequence where students are exposed to the basics of production and post-production for both digital and photochemical media.
 Topics include understanding and using visual language, camera operation, understanding the film and video production process, basic editing, production crew structure and interpersonal communication.
 Students shoot and edit both 16mm film and digital video.
 Learn about our Film & Video Program here.

 Read More